Abdob/QPSK/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/ZyHpjHddlck/0.jpg)](https://www.youtube.com/watch?v=ZyHpjHddlck&feature=youtu.be)

 # Passthrough
-The passthrough system is essentially a repeater which passes the raw signal through the LimeSDR with minimal effect on the signal.
-It includes a digial gain to ensure power isn't lost when passing the signal through the system.
+The passthrough system is essentially a repeater which passes the raw signal through the LimeSDR with the goal of keeping minimizing any any affects on the signal.
+The system includes a digial gain to ensure the signal's power isn't dissipated as it passes through the system.

 ![GitHub Logo](/Diagrams/passthrough.jpg)

-In setting the default gain we look at the input signal to the passthrough system.
+In setting the default gain we look at signal arriving at the passthrough system.

 ![GitHub Logo](/Diagrams/passthrough_in.jpg)

-We then compare this to the local receiver's received signal.
+We then compare this to the local receiver's received signal in the absence of a digital gain, or digital gain equaling 1.
+The image below shows the signal is greatly dissipated.
+The signal power has dropped to near the noise level.
+We can see the signal-to-noise ratio has significantly dropped.

 ![GitHub Logo](/Diagrams/passthrough_nogain.jpg)

 We vary the gain until we match the inputs signal power.
+Below we see the digital gain has brought back the signal's integrity which will allow the local receiver to recover the signal.

 ![GitHub Logo](/Diagrams/passthrough_x8gain.jpg)